tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 ### IPv6 B-SFRR-Active Extended ASSOCIATION ID {#V6_SFRR_ACTIVE}

-The IPv6 Extended ASSOCIATION ID for the B-SFRR-Active association type has the following
+The IPv6 Extended ASSOCIATION ID for the B-SFRR-Active association type is carried inside the IPv6 Extended ASSOCIATION object and has the following
 format:

 ~~~~~